Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Shampoo is great for cleaning your hair because it emulsifies oils and all the other grime present, allowing it to be carried out of the hair by water.
 Unfortunately, this also works on hair dye, and shampoo tends to cause a little of your new color to be washed out every time you wash your hair.

 Part of this problem comes down to your dye application, as the shampoo is washing out dye molecules that didn't set inside the hair properly and instead stained the outside.
 For this reason, fixing problems with your application is already helping you before you even address your hair washing habits.
 However, some amount of permanent dye will break down a little over time and be washed out of the hair too.

 The types of shampoos that are more likely to increase hair fading include:

 - Anti-dandruff shampoo and certain other kinds of medicated products

 - Shampoo designed for oily hair

 This is because all of these shampoos clean the hair very effectively.
-They're designed to strip out oils, debris, and hair product buildup but this also means they have a greater affect on your new hair color too.
+They're designed to strip out oils, debris, and hair product buildup, but this also means they have a greater effect on your new hair color too.

 Where possible, you should avoid these kinds of shampoos and instead use a shampoo designed for colored hair or with a milder cleansing action unless your hair is a more oily type and really needs the extra strength.
 For some shades like blonde or red, you may be able to get a toning or color refreshing shampoo to match your shade and reduce the fading by adding pigment back into your hair every wash.